Biomining: History

 In the Middle Ages in Portugal, Spain and Wales, miners unknowingly used this reaction to their advantage when they discovered that when flooding deep mine shafts for a period with some leftover iron they were able to obtain copper.

 In China, the use of biomining techniques has been documented as early as 6th-7th century BC.
 The relationship between water and ore to produce copper was well documented, and during the Tang dynasty and Song dynasty copper was produced using hydrometallurgical techniques.
 Though the mechanism of oxidation via bacteria was not understood, the unintended use of biomining allowed copper production in China to reach 1000 Tons per year.

+Biomining was first used more than 300 years ago to recover copper.
+Early work on copper bioleaching was carried out at the mines of Chuquicamata and Lo Aguirre in Chile.